EconomistDigitalSolutions/terraform-aws-asg/README.md

 * can not change instance launch configuration (leads to terraform error).

 * changing the AWS region requires changing the machine AMI.

-* only one of the subnets is publicly accessible
-  * check route_table_association method and adapt it for the two subnets